matrix-org/matrix-spec-proposals/proposals/1772-groups-as-rooms.md

    ```

    The intention would be that an automated process would peek into
-   `#mods:example.org` and `#users:example.org` and generate a new
+   `!mods:example.org` and `!users:example.org` and generate a new
    `m.room.power_levels` event whenever the membership of either space
    changes.
-If a user is in both spaces, `#mods` takes priority because that is
+If a user is in both spaces, `!mods` takes priority because that is
    listed first.

    Problem 1: possibly hard to map onto a comprehensible UI?

    Problem 2: scope for getting wildly out of sync?

-   Question: is it safe to use an alias to refer to a space here?
-What happens
-   if the alias gets repointed and we don't notice?

    XXX Question: currently there are restrictions which stop users assigning PLs
    above their own current power level.
 Do we need to replicate these